eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 eslint --ignore-path .gitignore file.js
 ```

 Any file that follows the standard ignore file format can be used.
-Keep in mind that specifying `--ignore-path` means that any existing `.eslintignore` file will not be used.
+Keep in mind that specifying `--ignore-path` means that the existing `.eslintignore` file is not used.
 Note that globbing rules in `.eslintignore` follow those of `.gitignore`.

 ## Using eslintIgnore in package.json

-If an `.eslintignore` file is not found and an alternate file is not specified, ESLint will look in package.json for an `eslintIgnore` key to check for files to ignore.
+If an `.eslintignore` file is not found and an alternate file is not specified, ESLint looks in `package.json` for the `eslintIgnore` key to check for files to ignore.

 ```json
 {